Rawrshak/Asset-Frameworks/Drafts/AudioAssetMetadata.md

 ## Abstract

-The Audio Asset Metadata framework is `asset-properties` object in the Public Asset Metadata.
+The Audio Asset Metadata framework is `assetProperties` object in the Public Asset Metadata.
 This contains the information for Audio-based NFTs.
 This creates a common metadata format so that game developers can easily parse metadata for audio NFTs for usage in-game.
 This allows players to unlocked audio assets from one game or world and use them wherever it is applicable.

 Audio NFTs can be used in many different manners such as rewarding players with short sound effects, character lines, background music, shouts, quotes, etc. Players and content creators may also create their own audio NFTs that they can bring into their games to show their unique content.